 - Certified IDs of office bearers in .pdf, .doc or .docx format and contact details, including residential and postal address, phone numbers and e-mail addresses

-Steps to Register an NPO in South Africa
+Steps for Online NPO Registration in South Africa

 Step 1: Open the online NPO Registration page.